Han Hui Hui: Second election campaign (2025)

 In the 2025 general election, Han was unveiled as a People's Alliance for Reform (PAR) candidate on Nomination Day, contesting in Tanjong Pagar Group Representation Constituency (GRC).
 In her speech that day, she criticised hecklers and blamed the PAP for problems that she stated were present in Singapore.

 Throughout the campaign, Han adopted the "3H" slogan, which stood for housing, healthcare and human rights, as the central focus of her platform.
 Her team suffered a heavy defeat on election night, securing only 18.98% of the vote in Tanjong Pagar GRC to the PAP's 81.02%, marking the PAP's largest victory margin in a GRC in Singapore's history.

+Personal life

+She is married and has three children.
+In February 2026, her children were moved to a hospital for their safety after a domestic altercation.
+They were returned in March 2026.